Invoicing & Payments

 - For Cash or Other, save a receipt number or any note that helps you match the payment to an external record.

-Both fields appear in the payment detail drawer and can be shown as columns in the Payments table via the column visibility toggle, so you can sort and search by method or reference when you need to trace a specific transaction.
+Both fields appear in the payment detail drawer and can be shown as columns in the Payments table via the column visibility toggle, so you can sort by method or reference.
+You can also use the table's general search to help trace a specific transaction.

 Tip: Recording the method and reference on every payment makes end-of-month reconciliation with your bank statements dramatically faster.
 Even though the fields are optional, a consistent habit here pays off when you need to look up a single transaction months later.